heru-himawan-tl/MATRIX-1.4-IV/MATRIX-1.4-IV-T13-H-DEV-1/README.md

 even power amplifier reach 20 kHz signal amplification.

-The TFF-like principle application will prevent unexpected drop of the switching sequence by locking the stepper sensing input with the positive feedback, like a toggled TFF.
+The TFF-like principle application will prevent unexpected drop of the stepper switching by locking the stepper sensing input with the positive feedback, like a toggled TFF.
+The locking will allow the stepper to wait the power amplifier output amplitude turn back into the level bellow the designated lower toggle level voltage upon the switching sequence is occurring.